 2. Guide and support through the buying process.

-3. Negotiates the final price, term, and conditions.
+3. Negotiate the final price, terms, and conditions.

 4. Help you to place a competitive bid based on the current market value.

-5. Real estate agent gives you insights and advice about building foundation, VVe, and neighborhood.
+5. A real estate agent gives you insights and advice about building foundations, VVe, and neighborhoods.

 6. Arrange paperwork: written offer, closing deed, and conditions.

-As a buyer, you can protect yourself by signing with a seller a financial clause.
+As a buyer, you can protect yourself by signing a financial clause with a seller.
 A financial clause gives you a right to withdraw from the agreement.
-For example, if a mortgage lender rejects your application, you have no consequences of leaving the deal.
+For example, if a mortgage lender rejects your application, you have no consequences for leaving the deal.

 If you sign a purchase agreement without a financial clause, the seller is better protected than you.
 If your finances are not in place by the handover date and the transaction fails, you must pay 10% of the property price.